-Foodie World is a free Restaurant WordPress Theme has been crafted specially to help you create your very own stylish and delicious-looking website in only a few minutes.
+Foodie World is a free Restaurant WordPress Theme that has been crafted specially to help you create your very own stylish and delicious-looking website in only a few minutes.

 Crafted with minimal design to put your food first, the Foodie World theme is a clean and fresh-faced restaurant or recipe WordPress theme.
 It’s simple to install and easy to design.

-Yummy is a restaurant oriented theme that is also perfect for creating a recipe website.
+Yummy is a restaurant-oriented theme that is also perfect for creating a recipe website.
 It features several different layouts and is very easy to customize with your colors, logo, and look.

 Give it a try to get you going.

 Creating a recipe website in WordPress can be a fun experience.
 Now, you know where to start and what to look for.
 You can have a fantastic food website up and running in no time.